 What is Hay Fever

-An Allergy is a reaction of your immune system to an allergen.
-Common allergens may include pollen, cat hair, dust, smog, eggs, dairy product, gluten, seafood, mustard, etc. These allergens may not be harmful to your body, but the immune system becomes weak when exposed to them.
+An allergy occurs when your immune system reacts to an allergen.
+Common allergens may include pollen, cat hair, dust, smog, eggs, dairy product, gluten, seafood, mustard, etc. The allergens are not harmful to the body but they can weaken your immune system.

 Risk Factors For Developing Hay Fever

-- Itchy nose, the roof of the mouth, or throat.
+- An itchy nose, roof of mouth, or throat.